What is TMD?

 Less commonly, TMJ may manifest with other symptoms.
 If you have two of the symptoms above and other symptoms not listed here, you may have a TMJ disorder.
 Please call (585) 244-3337 to ask.

-TMJ symptoms often start with how your upper and lower teeth meet.
+TMD symptoms often start with how your upper and lower teeth meet.
 If your bite is off, the joint can overwork and inflame nearby muscles and tissues.
-Tight or sore jaw muscles may lead to [jaw pain](#), [headaches](#), or even [ear pressure and fullness.
+Tight or sore jaw muscles may lead to jaw pain, headaches, or even ear pressure and fullness.
 Clicking or popping can signal the joint isn’t moving as it should.

 These signs often tie back to clenching or grinding your teeth (bruxism), often while sleeping.
 Over time, this strain can wear down teeth and further disrupt the bite—starting a cycle that keeps symptoms going.